veksh/cloudresume/data/markdown/cv-long.md

 # Summary

 I am a Unix, DB and Network Engineer and Software Developer with over 25 years of experience in delivering IT services to businesses.
-I have a diverse IT background and have worked in a variety of roles, from ERP developer, Unix and VMWare engineer, Network designer, Datacenter architect, and Oracle DBA to IT Infrastructure Team Leader for a medium-sized (7000+ employees) retail company.
+I have a diverse IT background and have worked in a variety of roles, from ERP developer, Unix and VMWare engineer, Network designer, Data Centre architect, and Oracle DBA to IT Infrastructure Team Leader for a medium-sized (7000+ employees) retail company.

-My main areas of technical expertise are: Linux administration, datacenter virtualisation, LANs and network services, enterprise mail and collaboration software, file sharing and Active Directory services, infrastructure automation, scripting and software development, system and application monitoring, relational databases, enterprise storage, high availability and business continuity, site reliability engineering, network monitoring and security.
+My main areas of technical expertise are: Linux administration, data centre virtualisation, LANs and network services, enterprise mail and collaboration software, file sharing and Active Directory services, infrastructure automation, scripting and software development, system and application monitoring, relational databases, enterprise storage, high availability and business continuity, site reliability engineering, network monitoring and security.

 My current interests include infrastructure automation (Ansible, Terraform), containerisation and orchestration (Docker, k8s), cloud infrastructure (AWS, Y.Cloud), DevOps and GitOps (GitHub, GitLab), software development (Go, Ruby), and monitoring (Prometheus, Grafana).
 I'm always eager to learn new technologies and languages, and to try things I've never done before.

 # Skills

 ## Automation
-- Ansible: using it for 5+ years, designed 20+ roles for managing Linux systems and apps, VMWare  ESXi hosts, Cisco and Juniper LAN switches, Samba Active Directory users/units/computers, Oracle v11-18 servers and many other apps and services (some roles are published on GitHub, 100+ stars)
+- Ansible: using it for 5+ years, designed 20+ roles for managing Linux systems and apps, VMWare ESXi hosts, Cisco and Juniper LAN switches, Samba Active Directory users/units/computers, Oracle v11-18 servers and many other apps and services.
-- Source control and CI/CD: GitLab instance administration, policy development and user education, writing continuous integration pipelines for regression testing, application deployment with git
+- Source control and CI/CD: GitLab instance administration, policy development and user education, writing continuous integration pipelines for acceptance testing, application deployment with git.
-- Wholistic infrastructure management: using GitLab as network-wide Source of Truth and Ansible as IaC infrastructure for tasks like: pushing network configuration to LAN switches, configuring Linux-based DNS and DHCP servers, adding machine accounts to Active Directory, generating LAN configuration reports
+- Wholistic infrastructure management: using GitLab as network-wide Source of Truth and Ansible as IaC tool for tasks like pushing network configuration to LAN switches, configuring Linux-based DNS and DHCP servers, adding machine accounts to Active Directory, generating LAN configuration reports.

 ## Cloud
-- Services: familiar with the basic subset of AWS stack like IAM, EC2, VPCs, S3, CloudFront, DynamoDB
+- Services: familiar with the basic subset of AWS stack like IAM, EC2, VPCs, S3, CloudFront, DynamoDB.
 - Automation: managing AWS services from awscli, Ansible playbooks, Terraform modules, Python scripts, and with CloudFormation templates
-- VM deployment: image building with Packer, post-install configuration with cloud-init and Ansible
+- VM deployment: image building with Packer, post-install configuration with cloud-init and Ansible.
-- Monitoring: logging to CloudWatch and Grafana Cloud
+- Monitoring: logging to CloudWatch and Grafana Cloud.
-- Serverless: basic familiarity with AWS Lambda stack
+- Serverless: basic familiarity with AWS Lambda stack.
-- Alternative clouds: some experience with Yandex Cloud, DigitalOcean and Fly.io
+- Alternative clouds: some experience with Yandex Cloud, DigitalOcean and Fly.io.

 ## Containers and orchestrators
-- Containers: building containers with Docker and Buildah, integrating with systemd services, publishing multi-architecture builds to custom repos, automated deployment with GitHub actions
+- Containers: building containers with Docker and Buildah, integrating with systemd services, publishing multi-architecture builds to custom repos, automated deployment with GitHub actions.
-- Orchestration: using Docker Compose and Swarm for local development
+- Orchestration: using Docker Compose and Swarm for local development.
-- Kubernetes: deploying local clusters (minikube, k3s), stateful apps deployment set-up on local (k3s) and cloud (y.cloud, EKS) clusters
+- Kubernetes: some experience deploying local clusters (minikube, k3s), stateful apps on local (k3s) and cloud (y.cloud, EKS) clusters.

 ## Databases
-- Oracle: DBA for some medium-scale (<1TB) 11g, 18c, XE and EE installations: installing and patching, DB creation and tuning, monitoring and SQL tuning, backups, publishing AWR reports for developers etc
+- Oracle: DBA for some medium-scale (<1TB) 11g, 18c, XE and EE installations: installing and patching, DB creation and tuning, monitoring and SQL tuning, backups, publishing AWR reports for developers.
-- Automation: Ansible roles to install, patch and maintain Oracle servers (EE and XE)
+- Automation: developed several Ansible roles to install, patch and maintain Oracle servers (EE and XE).
-- ETL: a pipeline for Progress to Oracle data transport, bidirectional integration with website CMS
+- ETL: a pipeline for Progress to Oracle data transport, bidirectional integration with company web site CMS.
-- DB hot cloning: fan-out partial replication of staging DB with scripted storage snapshots
+- DB hot cloning: fan-out partial replication of staging DB with scripted storage snapshots.
-- Other DBs: some familiarity with Progress RDBMS, Postgres, SQLite, KV databases like Redis and DynamoDB
+- Other DBs: some familiarity with Progress RDBMS, Postgres, SQLite, KV databases like Redis and DynamoDB.

-## Datacenter networking, hardware and storage
+## Data Centre networking, hardware and storage
-- Cisco Nexus switches: VPC and QoS configuration, security policies with VLANs and ACLs
+- Cisco Nexus switches: VPC and QoS configuration, security policies with VLANs and ACLs.
-- SAN hardware: configuring redundant fabrics on Brocade FibreChannel switches
+- SAN hardware: configuring redundant fabrics on Brocade FibreChannel switches and HPE 3par/Primera storage.
-- Enterprise storage: using HPE 3Par/Primera family of virtualised SAN storage arrays including advanced functionality like CoW snapshots for backup and DB cloning; some familiarity with Huawei and Hitachi storage arrays
+- Enterprise storage: using HPE 3Par/Primera family of virtualised SAN storage arrays, including advanced functionality like scripted CoW snapshots for backup and DB cloning; some familiarity with Huawei and Hitachi storage arrays.
-- Server hardware: managing a fleet of HPE ProLiant and Dell RX servers, patching, deploying custom ESXi images, remote management with iLO and iDRAC
+- Server hardware: managing a fleet of HPE ProLiant and Dell RX servers, patching, deploying custom ESXi images, remote management with iLO and iDRAC.
-- Environment monitoring: with APC NetBotz, Uniping and APC UPS temperature sensors
+- Environment monitoring: with APC NetBotz, UniPing and APC UPS temperature sensors.

 ## Enterprise applications
-- LAN infrastructure services: implemented DNS, DHCP, NTP, TFTP on Linux
+- LAN infrastructure services: implemented DNS, DHCP, NTP, TFTP etc on Linux.
-- Mail: using Postfix as MTA, Communigate for IMAP, POP, ActiveSync, webmail, calendaring (2000+ users), FortiMail/IronPort AS/AV appliances as external relays, security protocols like SPF
+- Mail: using Postfix as MTA, Communigate for IMAP, POP, ActiveSync, webmail, calendaring (2000+ users), FortiMail/IronPort AS/AV appliances as external relays, security protocols like SPF.
-- Active Directory on Samba: Ansible automated deployment of domain controllers and file servers, automated user and computer management, provisioning of user accounts
+- Active Directory on Samba: Ansible automated deployment of domain controllers and file servers, automated user and computer management, provisioning of user accounts.
-- Team collaboration: project management and time tracking with Trello, knowledge base with GitLab Wiki
+- Team collaboration: project management and time tracking with Trello, knowledge base with GitLab Wiki.
-- Others: helped to deploy, maintain and monitor many other apps, in-house (ERP, reporting, CRM), commercial (like Russian SAP-like accounting platform "1C") and open-source (Apache and Nginx web servers, Squid web proxy, lprng print server, djbdns content and cache, GPS-based NTP server etc)
+- Others: helped to deploy, maintain and monitor many other apps, in-house (ERP, reporting, CRM), commercial (like Russian SAP-like accounting platform "1C") and open-source (Apache and Nginx web servers, Squid web proxy, lprng print server, djb dns content and cache, GPS-based NTP servers).

 ## Golang development
-- Developing plug-ins for Terraform and Prometheus, enterprise microservices and cloud-native lambdas
+- Developing plug-ins for Terraform and Prometheus, enterprise microservices, lambdas.
-- Building REST and GRPC APIs, using Kafka as event bus
+- Building REST and GRPC APIs, using Kafka as event bus.
-- ORM and DB interaction with GORM, sqlx, sqlc bun and postgres, sqlite and redis, db migrations with Goose and Atlas
+- ORM and DB interaction with GORM, sqlx, sqlc bun and postgres, sqlite and redis, db migrations with Goose and Atlas.
-- Web scraping with gocolly, cascadia and goquery
+- Web scraping with gocolly, cascadia and goquery.
-- Testing with GoMock, Mockery, gock and gofakeit
+- Testing with GoMock, Mockery, gock and gofakeit.
-- Code linting with semgrep, golint, nilaway
+- Code linting with semgrep, golint, nilaway.
-- Release management with GitHub Actions, GoReleaser, ko
+- Release management with GitHub Actions, GoReleaser, ko.
-- Performance monitoring and profiling with Prometheus, Jaeger, OpenTelemetry
+- Performance monitoring and profiling with Prometheus, Jaeger, OpenTelemetry.

 ## Monitoring
-- Prometheus TSDB and alerting: high-level scripting with Ansible, writing complex alerting rules, sending notifications to PagerDuty, OpsGenie and Telegram
+- Prometheus TSDB and alerting: high-level scripting with Ansible, writing complex alerting rules, sending notifications to PagerDuty, OpsGenie and Telegram, dashboards with Karma.
 - Linux monitoring: prometheus exporters, standalone tools like atop and NetData
-- Grafana dashboards: designed 20+ company-wide dashboards for the host, network and apps
+- Grafana dashboards: designed 20+ company-wide dashboards for the host, network and apps monitoring
 - Application monitoring: StatsD instrumentation and custom exporters for in-house apps
-- Network monitoring: NetFlow collection for network monitoring and security audit
-- SNMP monitoring: for switches, servers hardware, UPSes etc with snmp_exporter + custom Ansible roles
+- Network monitoring: NetFlow collection for network monitoring and security audit, gathering SNMP data from switches, servers hardware, UPSes, latency monitoring with smokeping
 - Log monitoring: syslog + in-house solutions, Grafana Loki, some experience with Splunk and ELK stack
 - Legacy monitoring systems: Nagios (and custom plugins for it), rrdtool, HPE GlancePlus

 ## Networking
-- LAN technologies: RSTP, VLANs, VRRP etc, switch stacking and MLAG, VPC on Cisco Nexus
+- LAN technologies: configuring RSTP, VLANs, VRRP etc, switch stacking and MLAG, VPC on Cisco Nexus
 - WAN technologies: dynamic routing (mostly BGP), IPSec and GRE VPNs, WAN QoS
-- Network design: for HQ, branch and data-centre networks, with varying HA requirements from all-in-one SOHO router to highly available LAN with redundant core and access switches
+- Network design: for HQ, branch and data centre networks, with varying HA requirements, from all-in-one SOHO router to highly available LAN with redundant core and access switches
 - Policy development: authored company-wide network policies like IP allocation and host naming schemes, VLAN and BGP AS assignment, firewall and traffic segmentation rules, DMZ and VPN access policies
-- Device management: Juniper (EX) and Cisco (Nexus and Catalyst) switches (on console and with Ansible), Mikrotik WAN routers/firewalls, Cisco ASA VPN/IPSec/firewall, some familiarity with Extreme Networks, ProCurve/H3C and Huawei switches
+- Device management: managed Juniper (EX) and Cisco (Nexus and Catalyst) switches (on console and with Ansible), Mikrotik WAN routers/firewalls, Cisco ASA VPN/IPSec/firewall, have some familiarity with Extreme Networks, ProCurve/H3C and Huawei switches
 - WiFi networks: Cisco, Ruckus and Aruba controllers and APs, Mikrotik mesh networks, EAP-TLS with FreeRadius and certificate authentication

 ## Programming